pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 export const URL = clientsideListener.status.loadBalancer.ingress[0].hostname;
 ```

-In this example, we went over the benefits that Kubernetes offers, and showed how to use Pulumi to convert an application to Kubernetes and deploy it on AWS.
-Although it might seem uneccessary to use such a system for only a single voting app, the advantages of running your project in the form of containerized services quickly become apprant as your application grows in size.
+In this example, we went over the benefits that Kubernetes offers and showed how to use Pulumi to convert an application to Kubernetes and deploy it on AWS.
+Although it might seem unnecessary to use such a system for only a single voting app, the advantages of running your project in the form of containerized services quickly become apparent as your application grows in size.

 Next week, I'll ____.